improve-ai/tracker-trainer/README.md

 The *models* bucket is private by default.
 Either configure a CDN in front of the models S3 bucket, or make the '/models/latest/' directory public to serve models directly from S3.

-Model URLs follow the form of https://{modelsBucket}.s3.amazonaws.com/models/latest/{modelName}.{mlmodel|xgb}.gz.
+Model URLs follow the template of https://{modelsBucket}.s3.amazonaws.com/models/latest/{modelName}.{mlmodel|xgb}.gz.
 The Android and Python SDKs use .xgb.gz models and the iOS SDK uses .mlmodel.gz models.

 ## Integrate a Client SDK